Diethylene glycol: Prognosis

-The prognosis depends on prompt diagnosis and treatment due to the high mortality rate DEG intoxication produces.
+The prognosis depends on prompt diagnosis and treatment, owing to the high mortality from DEG intoxication.
 Patients who survive but develop kidney failure remain dialysis-dependent.
 All patients are likely to suffer significant morbidity.

 Epidemiology

 The physical properties of diethylene glycol make it an excellent counterfeit for pharmaceutical-grade glycerine (also called glycerol) or propylene glycol, and has caused many deaths in different countries.
 Incidents include its use in China as a component of cheap toothpaste, and by winemakers in Europe as an adulterant to create a "sweet" wine.

 1937 – The Massengill incident (United States)

 In 1937, S. E. Massengill Co. (a Tennessee drug company), manufactured sulfanilamide dissolved with diethylene glycol, to create a liquid alternative of this drug.
 The company tested the new product, Elixir sulfanilamide, for viscosity, appearance and fragrance.
 At the time, the food and drug laws did not require toxicological analysis before releasing for sale.
 When 105 people died in 15 states during the months of September and October, the trail led back to the elixir, and the toxic potential of this chemical was revealed.
 This episode was the impetus for the Federal Food, Drug, and Cosmetic Act of 1938.
 This law, though extensively amended in subsequent years, remains the central foundation of FDA regulatory authority to the present day.